soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/use-explorer-in-security-and-compliance.md

 ![Selecting an item activates the Actions menu](media/95f127a4-1b2a-4a76-88b9-096e3ba27d1b.png)

 The ability to filter in a click and navigate to specific details can save you a lot of time in investigating threats.

+## Queries and filters

+You can use several filtering and querying capabilities with Explorer that enable you to drill into details, such as top targeted users, top malware families, detection technology and more.
+Each kind of report offers a variety of ways to view and explore data.

+> [!IMPORTANT]
+> Do not use wildcard characters, such as an asterisk (*) or a question mark (?), with Explorer.
+When you search on the Subject field for email messages, Explorer will perform partial matching and yield results similar to a wildcard search.

 ## How do I get Explorer?